Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 If you need to factory reset a board:

 * On Duet 3 Expansion 3HC, set all four address switches off
-* On boards having two buttons (e.g. TOOL1LC), power the system up while holding both buttons down
+* On boards having two buttons (e.g. Toolboard 1LC), power the system up while holding both buttons down
+* On boards having one button (e.g. Scanning Z Probe, Motor 23CL), power the system up while holding the button down
-* On those boards having a reset jumper (e.g. EXP1XD), fit the jumper and then power up the board
+* On those boards having a reset jumper (e.g. 1XD, 1HCL, Roto Toolboard), fit the jumper and then power up the board.
+Remove the reset jumper after firmware update.

 The board will reset its address and CAN bus speed to default and request firmware from the main board.